Mikeblanchard/Covid_Project/technologies.md

 SQLite / PostgreSQL are the two choices for database storage that we intend to use for this project.

 ## Machine Learning
-We intend to use Jupyter Notebook to create two separate but similar supervised machine learning models for each analysis.
+We intend to use Jupyter Notebook to create two separate but similar supervised machine learning models for each analysis:

 **Anaysis 1 - Global Diet & Obesity/ Obesity & Covid Mortality**